zxyang/cordova-plugin-clientcertificate/README.md

     clientCertificate.registerAuthenticationCertificate("certfilePath/cert.p12", "s3cr37", success, failure);
 ```

-ALTERNATIVE 2:
+#### With File API

-Copy of an embedded certificate in /www (read only) to a directory accessible in read/write
+- Copy of an embedded certificate in `www` (read only) to a directory accessible in read/write
-Retrieve the final path and execute the handshake SSL
+- Retrieve the final path and execute the handshake SSL

 Add the following code inside `onDeviceReady`: